prashantkg16/flask-smorest/readme.md

 ### Smorest Blueprint is same as Flask Blueprint, only description is extra
 MethodView - These are classes where each method maps to one endpoint

+Without lazy="dynamic", the items attribute of the StoreModel resolves to a list of ItemModel objects.
+With lazy="dynamic", the items attribute resolves to a SQLAlchemy query

+* A key benefit is load speed.
+Because SQLAlchemy doesn't have to go to the items table and load items, stores will load faster.
+> store.items.all()

+* A key drawback is accessing the items of a store isn't as easy.
+However this has another hidden benefit, which is that when you do load items, you can do things like filtering before loading.
+> store.items.filter_by(name=="Chair").first()

 ### git reset - "modes": soft, mixed, hard, merge and keep
 > SOFT - You will remove the last commit from the current branch